homeinfogmbh/backlight/README.md

 including both values and vary between different devices.

 #### `Backlight.percent`
-Gets and sets the raw backlight brightness in percent as `float`.
+Gets and sets the raw backlight brightness in percent as `int`.
 The valid values for this property range from `0` to `100` including both.